xpcoffee/nvim-markdown-notes/README.md

 - **Backlinks:** Find and open files that link to the current note.
 - **Daily Journal:** Create and open daily journal entries with one command.
 - **Journal Picker:** Quickly open recent journal files (today, yesterday, last 5 days) via a Telescope menu.
+- **Create Note:** Create new notes with date-prefixed filenames in YYYY-MM-dd format.

 ## Installation